ubnetdef/website/content/courses/netsec.md

 I do not plan to use a vacation day and will be here for the next meeting.

-Here are copies of all three meeting scripts: (links to document for each).
+Here are copies of all three meeting scripts:
 <ul>
 	<li><a href="https://drive.google.com/open?id=1IOnBk-F33yE-wC8n-KZayUjy7wZCkX6Z">Regular Daily Meeting Script</a></li>
 	<li><a href="https://drive.google.com/open?id=1_uT-slF9rXUWVtuN8codrhm0aQcoJwU0">First Alternate Daily Meeting Script</a></li>